ncoevoet/ChanTracker/README.md

 	/msg bigbadbot match #myChannel ian           <-- will return
 	<bigbadbot> [#21 +b ian!*@* by me!~me@example.net expires at 2014-04-13 15:20:03 GMT] "even angrier"

 ## Settings ##

-You should increase the ping interval because when the bot joins a channel, it requests lots of data and sometimes the server takes time to answer
+If you want the bot to manage its own op status, you can change the config value :

-	!config supybot.protocols.irc.ping.interval 3600
+        !config supybot.plugins.ChanTracker.doNothingAboutOwnOpStatus False

-By default, **bot will not stay opped**, but you can configure that globally or per channel:
+        !config channel #myChannel supybot.plugins.ChanTracker.doNothingAboutOwnOpStatus True

+After the 'doNothingAboutOwnOpStatus' changed to False, bot will deop in each channel is in ( if opped ) so take a look at :

         !config supybot.plugins.ChanTracker.keepOp False
         !config channel #myChannel supybot.plugins.ChanTracker.keepOp True

-If you don't want the bot to manage its own op status, you can change the config value :
+You should increase the ping interval because when the bot joins a channel because it requests lots of data and sometimes the server takes time to answer

-	!config supybot.plugins.ChanTracker.doNothingAboutOwnOpStatus True
+	!config supybot.protocols.irc.ping.interval 3600

-	!config channel #myChannel supybot.plugins.ChanTracker.doNothingAboutOwnOpStatus False
+Here list of data requested by the bot at join :

+	JOIN :#channel
+	MODE :#channel
+	MODE :#channel b
+	MODE :#channel q
+	WHO :#channel
+	WHO #CHANNEL %tnuhiar,42

+and if opped or at first op:

+	MODE :#channel e
+	MODE :#channel I

 The channel modes that will be tracked are currently defined here (qb, and eI if opped -- only ops can see the e and I lists for a channel):

 	!config supybot.plugins.ChanTracker.modesToAsk
 	!config supybot.plugins.ChanTracker.modesToAskWhenOpped
+	!config channel #myChannel supybot.plugins.ChanTracker.modesToAsk b
+	!config channel #myChannel supybot.plugins.ChanTracker.modesToAskWhenOpped e

 The command used by the bot to op itself is editable here:

 	!config supybot.plugins.ChanTracker.opCommand by default it's "CS OP $channel $nick"

-where $channel and $nick will be replaced by targeted channel and bot's nick at runtime
+Where $channel and $nick will be replaced by targeted channel and bot's nick at runtime, so you could replace it with :

+        !config supybot.plugins.ChanTracker.opCommand "PRIVMSG ChanServ :OP $channel $nick"

 For more readable date information in output, you should change this: